-The top injury attorneys at Phoenix Accident and Injury Law Firm near you have more than 15 years of experience in helping clients who need medical treatment after an auto accident.
-Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The top injury attorneys at Phoenix Accident and Injury Law Firm near you have more than 15 years of experience in helping clients who need medical treatment after rear-ending accidents.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like getting a rental car very soon and finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.
 The whole point of legal action is to regain quality of life, so we help you long-term as attorneys and short-term as your go-to people.

 The short answer is yes.
 As accident attorneys, we would always recommend seeing a doctor after being involved in a rear-end accident- no matter what speed your accident happened.
 Maybe you’ve managed to escape uninjured or with superficial scratches, your injuries can still develop over the next few weeks and even months.
 Seeking proper medical treatment will mean injuries can be spotted or even prevented from developing as they’ll be able to offer advice or preventable treatment such as physiotherapy.